Demodia/OT_EDI_WP/README.md

-# OT_EDI_WP
+# OpenText_Micosites_WP_Theme
-A WordPress theme for OpenText's EDI microsite
+A WordPress theme for OpenText's microsites